simplethings/SimpleThingsTransactionalBundle/README.markdown

 ## Problem

 Symfony2 allows to nest controllers into each other in unlimited amounts.
-These controllers can all modify data and save this.
+These controllers can all modify and save data, probably with different transactional needs.
 The Doctrine persistence solutions (ORM, MongoDB, CouchDB) use a transactional write-behind mechanism to flush changes in batches, best executed at the end of the master request.
 If each controller or model service handles transactions themselves then you probably overuse the flush operation, which can lead to inconsistencies and performance penalities.